Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Discussion

+The following section offers a discussion of four important implications related to the contribution of our design.
 First, the role and necessity of applying blockchain in the context of \ac{SSI} systems remain debatable.
 In our design, we deliberately chose to use a blockchain for several distinct purposes.
-As a transparent, highly available, and tamper-resistant neutral decentralized infrastructure, one blockchain serves as a permanent ledger storing information of public interest in the context of \ac{SSI}: profiles of issuing doctors, privacy-preserving revocation registries for \acp{e-prescription}, and schemas thereof.
+As a transparent, highly available, and tamper-resistant decentralized infrastructure, one blockchain implementation serves as a permanent ledger storing information of public interest in the context of \ac{SSI}: profiles of issuing doctors, privacy-preserving revocation registries for \acp{e-prescription}, and schemas thereof.
 These functionalities are relevant in the context of any \ac{SSI} system, which is why we deem it reasonable to include a blockchain for these purposes in the respective designs.
 Nevertheless, these functionalities are also achievable using centralized infrastructures, however giving up some of the advantages coming with a blockchain such as independence from \acp{CA} (in the context of \acp{e-prescription}) and availability.
-In many \ac{SSI} applications, re-use of \acp{VC} is desired, such as for national ID \acp{VC}.
-However, in our case, avoiding possibilities for double-spending \acp{e-prescription} is of utmost importance.
-As a result, we incorporated a second blockchain managing unique tokens corresponding to each \ac{e-prescription} \ac{VC} which prevent double-spending.
-In principle, a centralized system could also be used for this purpose, as the data required for the double-spending check is no more confidential in our construction.
+While in many \ac{SSI} applications the re-use of \acp{VC} is desired, such as for national ID \acp{VC}, for \acp{e-prescription} avoiding possibilities for double-spending is of utmost importance regarding \acp{e-prescription}.
+As a result, we incorporated a second blockchain implementation managing unique tokens corresponding to each \ac{e-prescription} \ac{VC}.
+In principle, a centralized system could also be used for this from a pure privacy perspective, as the data required for the double-spending check is no more confidential in our construction.
 We suggest a design that separates the double-spending check from the layer of exchange of confidential data for any \ac{SSI} use case requiring a restricted number of usages in \acp{VC}.
 Separating the restriction regarding double-spending (token) from invalidation (revocation) also allows to prevent multiple redemptions but at the same time reusing the \ac{VC} for information exchange, e.\,g., to check for cross-reactions of medicals, without a limit.